-The wave particle duality, de Broglie concept of matter waves, phase and group velocities, de Broglie relation for a photon and wavelength of material particles, characteristics of de Broglie waves, Bragg's law for diffraction, Davisson and Germar's experiment, G.P.

-Thomson's experiment, The uncertainty principle for position and momentum (x and p_x), Energy and time (E and t) and angular position-angular momentum , causality in quantum mechanics, illustrations of uncertainty principle, Gamma ray microscope.
-Diffraction by a single slit, applications of uncertainty principle- nonexistence of free electrons and existence of n,p and α particles in nucleus, zero point energy and size of hydrogen atom.
+The wave particle duality, de Broglie concept of matter waves, phase and group velocities, de Broglie relation for a photon and wavelength of material particles, characteristics of de Broglie waves, Davisson and Germer's experiment, The uncertainty principle for position and momentum (x and $p_x$ ), Energy and time (E and t) and angular position-angular momentum, illustrations of uncertainty principle, Gamma ray microscope.
+Diffraction by a single slit, applications of uncertainty principle- nonexistence of free electrons and existence of n, p and $\alpha$ particles in nucleus, zero point energy and size of hydrogen atom.

 - 1. Quantum Physics of Atoms Molecules Solids, Nuclei & Particles: R. Eisberg and R. Resnick, - 2.
 Elementary Modern Physics: Atam P. Arya. - 3.
-Concepts of modern physics: A. Beiser,
+Concepts of modern physics: A. Beiser.

 Sr. No. On completing the course, the students will be able to: CO1 Understand the properties of cathode rays and positive rays.
 CO2 Explain the Photoelectric effect, Compton effect, the quantum theory of light, X CO3 Understand the wave properties of particles and be knowledgeable about particle diffraction (Davisson Germer Experiment) CO4 Know the uncertainty principle, the Atomic structure and its development, Thomson and Rutherford atomic model.
-CO5 Have information about the Bohr atom model B.Sc.
+CO5 Have information about the Bohr atom model

+B.Sc.
 (HONS.)
 PHYSICS SEMESTER-IV MAP-241 MATHEMATICS-IV

-Credit Hours per week: 4 Total Hours: 60 Maximum Marks: 50 (Max.
-Marks: 37 + Internal Assessment: 13) Pass Marks: 35%
+Credit Hours per week: 4

+(Max.
+Marks: 37 + Internal Assessment: 13)